zonemaster/zonemaster-cli/USING.md

 The test and output can be modified with different options:

-* If your machine is for some reason not configured for use with IPv6 you want to disable the use of IPv6 with the `--no-ipv6` option.
+* If your machine is not configured for use with IPv6 you want to disable the use of IPv6 with the `--no-ipv6` option.
 * If you want to have the test case from which the message is printed then include the `--show-testcase` option.
 * If you want to see the messages translated into another language (see